clamy54/BlackBox-Cue/README.md

 #### AUTO Crossfade

 In Continue mode, you can set the crossfade duration to **AUTO**.
-BlackBox Cue then analyzes each track during import and automatically determines the best moment and duration for the crossfade:
+BlackBox Cue then analyzes each track during import and automatically determines the best moment and duration for the crossfade.

-- If the track has a **fade-out** (the music gradually fades to silence), the crossfade starts at the beginning of that fade-out and its duration matches the actual length of the fade
-- If the track has a **quiet ending** (an outro or breakdown), the crossfade starts when the energy drops
-- If no fade-out or energy drop is detected, the crossfade duration **adapts to the tempo**: faster tracks get shorter crossfades, slower tracks get longer ones
-- The crossfade start is **aligned to musical bars**, so transitions land on natural rhythmic boundaries rather than arbitrary moments
-- When two consecutive tracks have a **similar tempo**, BlackBox Cue slightly adjusts the speed of the incoming track to match the outgoing one, keeping the beats in sync during the transition

 This means you don't have to set a fixed crossfade duration — the software handles it for you, producing natural-sounding, musically coherent transitions between tracks of different styles and tempos.